 Because there is little time for mistakes and corrections, we need your help and attention to expedite this procedure.

 If you do not understand what a High Resolution photo is, please Google or You Tube it or ask someone who understands their cell phones and the differences between High Res and Low Res.
 I understand this can be confusing for those of us that just take pictures on our phones and don’t care or know how large they are.
 It will make all the difference in the world on the detail of your painting and what your critter will look like.
 Ask a friend if you need to.
-Your photos need to be High Resolution of 300 dpi or on your phones go to your camera settings and make sure it is set for the highest setting.
-It’s kind of like setting your display on your computer monitors.
 If it is too small the images are blurry.
-Please only call me if you absolutely can’t find the correct info.
-I can’t always know how to change your phone settings, because I don’t know about every kind of phone.

-Please send a jpg or jpeg, not a pdf or png.
+Please send your photo in jpg or jpeg format, not pdf or png.

 How To get a GOOD photo of your pet: